 Be honest with your medical history.
 Let your agent know if you smoke.
 So they can best determine which carrier to pair you with.

 Cheapest Life Insurance Rates For Smokers And Non-Smokers

 Let’s take a look at a comparison chart of life insurance rates…

-As you can see from the chart above, there is a considerable price difference between smoker and non smoker rates.
-Keep in mind, if you purchase life insurance at a smoker rate and quite smoking later on.
-You can qualify for a discount in premiums.
+As you can see from the chart above, there is a considerable price difference between smoker and non-smoker rates.
+Keep in mind, if you purchase life insurance at a smoker rate and quit smoking later on.
+You can qualify for a discount on premiums.

-Do not put life insurance off until you quit.
-Purchase life insurance now because the importance of having it out weighs the gamble of not having it.
+Do not put life-insurance off until you quit.
+Purchase life insurance now because of the importance of having it outweighs the gamble of not having it.

 You would have to re-do a medical exam.
 But isn’t saving hundreds of dollars worth it?
 I would say so!!!!

 Insurance for Smokers, What will the insurance company look for?
 So far you are aware of your life insurance rates as a smoker.
 In fact, your cigarette smoking is not the only kind of cigarette use a life insurance policy provider will consider smoker rates.